 You don’t have to sit cross-legged on the floor to meditate.
 And you don’t have to make chanting sounds either!
-You can meditate almost anywhere, providing you can find a quiet space to do a few breathing exercises, and perhaps listen to some calming music.
+You can meditate almost anywhere, do a few breathing exercises, and perhaps listen to some calming music.
 There are lots of different ways to meditate, and you can gain inspiration from this list of meditation techniques.
 Do whatever works for you and practice them whenever you need to regain your sense of inner peace.

 #3: Go for a walk somewhere scenic

 Exercise releases endorphins, those stress-relieving chemicals that can boost your mood.
 You will also enhance your mood if you exercise somewhere scenic, as fresh air, sunlight, and the simple pleasures of beautiful surroundings can also do much to relieve you of feelings of stress.
-You don’t want to push yourself of course, especially if you are currently unfit.
-So pace yourself and go for a gentle stroll so you can fully relax while walking.
+Pace yourself and go for a gentle stroll so you can fully relax whilst exploring.

 #4: Go to your happy place